Pink Floyd: Their Mortal Remains: Content

 Objects shown include documents such as a page from Nick Mason's diary for 1968 and a 1975 tour rider, a "flower petal" shaped mirrorball used from 1973 to 1975, instruments, plus equipment including the Azimuth Co-ordinator and the band's Binson Echorec Baby effects unit.
 There are several props from the 1980 and 1981 The Wall concerts, including the face masks worn by members of the 'surrogate band', to make them look like Pink Floyd.
 Also on show are a hand-written letter from Syd Barrett to Jenny Spires, his then girlfriend; and his bicycle.

 Future touring

 The organisers plan to tour the exhibition internationally, for up to ten years.
 In November 2017, it was announced that the second venue would be Rome, Italy, opening on 19 January 2018.
 The Los Angeles exhibition was originally scheduled to begin in August, 2021.
 It was delayed for 3 weeks due to global shipping delays caused by the Covid-19 pandemic.
-The show opened on September 3, 2021 instead.
-In October 2022, it was announced that the exhibition would be shown in Montreal, Canada, from November 4, 2022, to December 31, 2022.
-It would be extended three times to close April 2, 2023.
+The show opened on 3 September 2021 instead.
+In October 2022, it was announced that the exhibition would be shown in Montreal, Canada, from 4 November 2022, to 31 December 2022.
+It would be extended three times to close 2 April 2023.